 1. Minimize screen time before bedtime

 Establishing at least 1 to 2 hours of screen-free time right before your kid’s bedtime can help them calm down and ready for bed.
 Computer monitor, phone, or television screens emit blue light which can interfere with the production of an important piece of the sleep-wake cycle or the Melatonin hormone.

 Melatonin is responsible for achieving a good night sleep.
 Screen use during bedtime can delay an individual’s sleep-wake cycle and it can result in mental and physical health issues in the long-run.

 2. Using night-lights and stuff toys can improve your child’s sleep

 Providing a super-cozy light in your kid’s bedroom can definitely help them put to sleep.
 The science behind it is all about the Melatonin.
 This hormone is naturally produced and secreted from our brain which is responsible for keeping our body’s ready for sleep – or simply, it controls our body clock.

 Melatonin has the ability to ‘shut off’ when there is no light.
 This fact is the main reason why our young ones tend to wake up at dawn.
 On the other hand, surrounding your kid with stuffed animals or toys can definitely help them to achieve a good night sleep.

 3. Give your child ‘sleep-improving’ food

-Some food such as grapes, cherries, sweet corn, oats, and rice contains melatonin which can help your kids to feel sleepy.
+Some foods such as grapes, cherries, sweet corn, oats, and rice contains melatonin which can help your kids to feel sleepy.
 Tryptophan is one of the key ingredients for the melatonin production and you can get it by consuming poultry such as chicken leg, milk, and nuts.

 4. Give Them a Comfortable Bedding/Mattress To Sleep

 To prevent your kid having trouble sleeping, it is a great idea to give them a nice place to sleep with.
 Children usually are attached to their bedrooms.
 Having a comfortable and nice bedroom set up (like providing them with good memory foam mattress) for their bedding to cuddle and spend the night with might be what is missing to get that goodnight sleep.